Covid 19 coronavirus: Watch live - Ministry of Health's Ashley Bloomfield to give update

 "We may well see further deaths over the coming days, I'll just be honest with you about that."

+Bloomfield said 18 new cases confirmed today was an encouragingly low number.
+He hoped the downward trend would continue over the next few days as testing ramped back up.

-Meanwhile nationwide 14 people are in hospital, one is in a critical condition, and there are five patients in intensive care units.
+Meanwhile nationwide 14 people remain in hospital, with one person in a critical condition, and there are five patients in intensive care units.

 A total of 471 people have now recovered from the virus.